 The selling stockholders or their transferees, assignees or other successors in interest may from time to time offer and sell any and all of the common stock offered under this prospectus.
-This prospectus covers the resale of up to (1) 854,606 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of The Iron Horse Plaza, (2) 994,965 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of Sternco Center (3) 4,393,064 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of Warner Plaza and (4) 2,434,833 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of Casitas Plaza and (4) 2,434,833 shares of common stock issuable at our option upon redemption of OP units at our option, into shares of our common stock (subject to adjustment in certain circumstances pursuant to the terms of the Second Amended and Restated Agreement of Limited Partnership, as amended, of our operating partnership).
+This prospectus covers the resale of (1) 2,281,411 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of Crossroads Shopping Center, (2) 650,631 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of Five Points Plaza and (3) 989,272 shares of common stock issuable at our option upon redemption of OP units issued in connection with the acquisition of the Wilsonville Town Center.
+OP units are redeemable for cash or, on a one-for-one basis at our option, into shares of our common stock.

-Each stockholder that sells shares of common stock pursuant to this prospectus may be deemed to be an "underwriter" within the meaning of the Securities Act.
+Each stockholder that sells shares of common stock pursuant to this prospectus may be deemed to be an underwriter" within the meaning of the Securities Act.
 Any commissions received by a broker or dealer in connection with resales of our common stock may be deemed to be underwriting commissions or discounts under the Securities Act.